- 1

 Jonathan Rabinowitz, Jay Lubetkin and Jeffrey Cooper have, once again, been selected for inclusion in the 2025 edition of New Jersey Super Lawyers.
 According to Super Lawyers, only five percent of the lawyers in New Jersey are selected for inclusion on its lists.
 They can be reached at jrabinowitz@rltlawfirm.com, jlubetkin@rltlawfirm.com and jcooper@rltlawfirm.com, respectively.

-In order to continue to provide our clients with the best possible service, Rabinowitz Lubetkin & Tully, LLC is pleased to welcome new associate, Justin Baumgartner.
-Justin focuses on corporate reorganization and bankruptcy law, including the representation of Chapter 11 debtors, secured and unsecured creditors, Chapter 7 trustees, and various parties in bankruptcy and commercial
+In order to continue to provide our clients with the best possible service, Rabinowitz Lubetkin & Tully, LLC is pleased to welcome new associate, Justin S. Baumgartner.
+Justin focuses on corporate reorganization and bankruptcy law, including the representation of Chapter 11 debtors, secured and unsecured creditors, Chapter 7 trustees, and various parties in bankruptcy and

 Rabinowitz Lubetkin & Tully, LLC is pleased to announce that three of our attorneys have been included on the list of 2025 Best Lawyers in America®: Jonathan Rabinowitz – Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law; Litigation – Bankruptcy; Corporate Law Jay Lubetkin – Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law; Litigation – Bankruptcy; Real